ChrisMalnick/xx3dsfml/README.md

 - Switching graphics devices while the program is running is something I shouldn't even need to write about here.
 You're smarter than that, right?
 - If the program is ever unable to create a handle to the N3DSXL at startup even though it's connected to and recognized by the system, physically reconnecting it and restarting the program should resolve the issue.
 - If any issues occur while the N3DSXL is indirectly connected to the system that isn't resolved by reconnecting it and restarting the program, please consider connecting it directly to the system instead.
-- If the N3DSXL cannot be logically connected to no matter the case, it may be due to the user having insufficient permissions to access the USB device.
+- If the N3DSXL cannot be logically connected no matter the case, it may be due to the user having insufficient permissions to access the USB device.
 There are many ways in which this can be resolved such as adding the user to a group that has the required access or creating a udev rule that grants more permissive access.
 - On some systems, the audio playback may be choppy or crackly.
 This is likely due to how much priority the system is giving the program and its processes.
 In order for real time audio to be low latency, it needs to be processed as quickly as reasonably possible.
 This sort of issue is common amongst audio software that requires low latency processing, so a general solution may be applicable in this case.

 #### Media